 Find joy in what you do.
 When you are passionate about your job, you will radiate a positive attitude.
 Positivity is contagious.
 People are drawn to those who exude this aura.

 Always be prepared

 As with the scout’s motto, be prepared for any scenario when meeting clients or prospective clients.
-Every situation is different and as an REA, you will need to creatively navigate through each one.
+Every situation is different and as an property agent, you will need to creatively navigate through each one.
 Constantly build on, maintain and update your listings and contact list for that valuable future prospect.

-As with most careers, the road to becoming an REA requires hard work and sacrifice.
+As with most careers, the road to becoming a property agent requires hard work and sacrifice.
 With passion, perseverance plus a love for meeting and mingling, a career in real estate can be both lucrative and significantly rewarding.
 If you think real estate is the right fit, own it.